C2DH/ranketwo/_units/manuscript.md

 ---
-title: "UPCOMING The Chronicle of Dalimil: a photogenic mediaeval manuscript?"
+title: "UPCOMING LESSON - The Chronicle of Dalimil: a photogenic mediaeval manuscript?"
 layout: unit
 tags:
   - manuscripts